cypherpunk-academy/2064/en/023_1913_Bullying.md

 Pure poison.
 It can disorientate and seduce people."

-A second man with a slightly red face: "You traitor!
+The second man, with a slightly red face: "You traitor!
 If it's up to guys like you, no one in Germany will be willing to fight anymore.
 And then the French and the Russian overrun us, and it's over with Germany."